Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 #### Finding Optimal Number of Principal Components

 Using eigenvalue decomposition, we can find the optimal number of principal components.
-That is, the minimum number of principal components that explains a desired threshold variance.
+That is the minimum number of principal components that explain a desired threshold variance.
 In our case, we use 0.99 as the threshold to maintain most of the information.

 <Details markdown="block">
 <summary>Click here to view the code</summary>